 Good news!
 World of Warcraft: Burning Crusade Classic launches on June 1.

-There will be a pre-expansion patch on May 18 that will begin the transition to Burning Crusade Classic.
+The pre-expansion patch on May 18 began the transition to Burning Crusade Classic.
 When you log in after that patch is deployed, all players will have to choose whether to continue on into the Burning Crusade or transfer to a special set of servers that will stay locked in vanilla-era WoW where the level cap is still 60.

 How much will it cost?